ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. A BPI Subject creates a new cryptographic key.
 2. Verify that the created key conforms to the specified cryptographic algorithm.
-3. A BPI Subject derive a new cryptographic key from an existing key.
+3. A BPI Subject derives a new cryptographic key from an existing key.
 4. Ensure that the derived key is different from the original key and conforms to the specified cryptographic algorithm.
 5. A BPI Subject stores a cryptographic key in the storage capability of the BPI.
 6. Retrieve the stored key and validate its integrity and correctness.